verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 $ export KUBECONFIG=$VERRAZZANO_KUBECONFIG
 ```

-{{% alert title="NOTE" color="warning" %}}
+## Configure Istio Gateway resource for non-SNI requests

-When a Cloud Load Balancer is setup as an Application Load Balancer in Verrazzano, it is possible that [SNI](https://www.cloudflare.com/en-in/learning/ssl/what-is-sni/) is not forwarded from the Load Balancer to the `istio-ingressgateway` as described in this [link](https://istio.io/latest/docs/ops/common-problems/network-issues/?_ga=2.71843408.277402657.1650537788-2065972972.1650537788#configuring-sni-routing-when-not-sending-sni).
+When a cloud load balancer is set up as an application load balancer in Verrazzano, it is possible that [SNI](https://www.cloudflare.com/en-in/learning/ssl/what-is-sni/) is not forwarded from the load balancer to the `istio-ingressgateway` as described [here](https://istio.io/latest/docs/ops/common-problems/network-issues/?_ga=2.71843408.277402657.1650537788-2065972972.1650537788#configuring-sni-routing-when-not-sending-sni).
 This may result in traffic not getting routed to the application service.
-In order to make it work, we need to edit the `Gateway` resource and add `*` to the `hosts` list.
+To make it work, you need to edit the `Gateway` resource and add `*` to the `hosts` list.
 ```
 apiVersion: networking.istio.io/v1beta1
 kind: Gateway